GLOBAL MARKETS-Shares gain on U.S. jobs data, euro up after ECB

 European shares ended slightly lower on Thursday, held back by a post-results slump for British insurer Aviva.
 Some said they expected the pullback to continue in the short term.

-MSCI's all-country world stock index eased from an intraday high for the year of 359.47, to trade up 0.14 percent.
+MSCI's all-country world stock index eased from a new intraday high for the year of 359.47, to trade up 0.17 percent for the day.

 The ECB and the Bank of England kept interest rates on hold, as expected.